kOchirasu/MapleShark2/README.md

 int AddInt(string name)

   Adds signed int as a field with given name to the structure view, and returns the value.

+long AddLong(string name)

+  Adds signed long as a field with given name to the structure view, and returns the value.

 float AddFloat(string name)